However, it’s a matter of creating content that cuts through the clutter.

 Here’s how you can effectively reach out to influencers and get them to trust you:

-- Determine mid-tier influencers in your niche.
+- Determine genuine mid-tier influencers in your niche using an influencer audit tool.
 Aiming for high-end influencers is difficult because they’re probably receiving lots of messages from different people and won’t have time to respond to yours.
 Reaching out to budding influencers with a few thousand followers on social media and email subscribers is your best bet in getting the highest response rate.
 List down 3-5 influencers that you can feature in your content.

 - Wade through his/her blog and find posts that you can link to.
 Ideally, find a quote that you can use from the piece to use in your content.